-The Physician Assistant Program’s mission is to create opportunities for the members of the learning community interested in healthcare to ultimately graduate as exceptional and compassionate healthcare professionals who practice medicine within an ethical framework grounded in Christian principles.
+The mission of the Bethel University Physician Assistant program is to create opportunities for members of the learning community to become exceptional and compassionate healthcare professionals, who will practice medicine within an ethical framework of Christian principles.

 BUPAP has established the following encompassing goals to continue the educational development of physician assistants for future practice in the field of medicine.
 The Annual Report shows BUPAPs evaluation of the goals listed below.

 - Maintain continuous accreditation with the Accreditation Review Commission on Education for the Physician Assistant, Inc.

 - Recruit and admit highly qualified applicants from diverse backgrounds.

 - Attract and graduate students who exhibit a servant’s heart.

 - Maintain a level of first-time PANCE pass rates at or above the national average.